Vasque Juxt Review

 Our Analysis and Test Results

-The Juxt is a capable hiking shoe that covers all the bases well, minus water resistance, at a list price of $110.
+The Juxt is a capable hiking shoe covering all the bases, minus water resistance, at an impressively approachable list price.
 The upper is 1.6mm suede leather, and a dual-density EVA insole covers the footbed.
 The midsole consists of molded EVA above a TPU plate for the shank.
 The outsole is a proprietary Vasque Off the Grid rubber sole.

 Performance Comparison